Energy flexibility and challenges of the energy markets.

 And who profits the most from such an approach?

-I think it’s a win-win approach and it will impact in the whole value chain.
+I think it’s a win-win approach and it will have a positive impact in the whole value chain.
 The customer will have access to new services and more reliable electricity supply.
 For the Distribution System Operators, this kind of system might seem more complex at first, but at the end they won’t have to invest more in the infrastructure.
 The classical approach would mean that if they want to deploy electric vehicles, self-generation units at home or a building level, they probably have to extend the grid capacity with new lines, with new transformers, and new devices that are costly.
 With this platform, we can manage the lower level of the grid and avoid this kind of additional investments.

 ebalance-plus aims to increase the flexibility and resilience of the grids.
 Why is this important?